mark-polo/mark-polo/README.md

 . 🇺🇦 I'm from Ukraine

-. 💻 I'm currently learning android development
+. 💻 I'm currently learning java and android development

 . 🔭 And i do something cool staff